 Property taxes are levied by October 1 on the assessed value listed as of the prior January 1 for all real and business personal property in conformity with Subtitle E, Texas Property Tax Code.
 Taxes are due on receipt of the tax bill and are delinquent if not paid before February 1 of the year following the year in which imposed.
 On January 1 of each year, a tax lien attaches to property to secure the payment of all taxes, penalties, and interest ultimately imposed.
-Property tax revenues are considered available (1) when they become due or past due and receivable within the current period and (2) when they are expected to be collected during a 60-day period after the close of the fiscal year.
+Property tax revenues are considered available when they become due or past due and receivable within the current period.